06 Jan How To Improve Pull-Ups

 Neutral Grip Pull-Ups (palms facing one another)

 Once you’ve grabbed onto the bar and have adopted your preferred hand width and positioning, set your body so it is in a slight hollow body position.
-Meaning, your body should be in a stacked position from your head to hips.
+Meaning, your body should be in a stacked position from your head to your hips.
 I liken this position to a canister, an analogy I got from Tony Gentilcore.
 In terms of your legs, fully extend your knees, cross one foot over the other, and dorsiflex your feet.
 Maintain this body position for 100% of the set.
 If you are using a doorframe pull-up bar and do not have the freedom to fully extend your legs, you can bend your knees and cross one foot over the other, but make sure that you use the same strategies for generating tension that I will cover shortly.
 For the duration of the exercise, do not allow your lower back to hyperextend, or ribs to flare.
 Keep your neck in a neutral alignment and chin tucked, including when you are approaching the bar.
 Resist the urge to look up.

 Before Each Rep